timescale/docs.timescale.com-content/using-timescaledb/tooling.md

 ## `timescaledb-parallel-copy` [](ts-copy)

 [`timescaledb-parallel-copy`][tscopy] is a command-line program for parallelizing PostgreSQL's built-in COPY functionality for bulk inserting data into TimescaleDB.
-We recommend this program for better bulk insert performance.
+When getting started with TimescaleDB, we recommend this program as a good way to get better bulk insert performance.

 The purpose of this tool is to speed up large data migrations by running multiple `COPYs` concurrently.
 In addition to parallelizing the workload, the tool also offers flags to improve the copy experience.